Independent NeuroScience Services

 The Assisted DIY model is not for everyone, and we prefer to be upfront about that.

-Day‑to‑day stability depends on your superuser keeping the system well aligned, clean, and within its safe operating envelope.
-We are there to help, but we cannot replace an internal technical owner.
+Day‑to‑day stability depends on your superuser keeping the system aligned, clean, and well maintained.
+We are available to help, but we cannot replace an internal technical owner.

-For labs that like to work this way, the reward is not only a powerful, flexible, and cost‑effective microscope that genuinely fits their science, but also a long‑term partnership with a team that has deep, long‑standing experience in custom multiphoton systems and is genuinely excited about assisting PhD students, postdocs, and PIs.
+Labs that like to work this way gain not only a powerful, flexible, and cost‑effective microscope that fits their science perfectly, but also a long‑term partnership with a team that has deep and long‑standing experience in custom multiphoton systems and is genuinely excited about assisting you and your team.

 INSS is based in South Chailey, East Sussex, 40 miles South of London and 0.88 miles West of the Prime Meridian: